monzo/progression-framework/frameworks/operations/ops-leadership.md

           - "Provides scaling predictions and plans to C Suite."
       - level: 6
         criteria:
-          - "World-class thought-leader & innovator across Monzo, the banking industry and leading tech companies."
+          - "World-class thought-leader & innovator across Bright, the banking industry and leading tech companies."
           - "Empower teams to tackle growth in terms of scaling levers and ensure teams have redundancy and scalability built-in."
           - "Responsible for assessing and approving/rejecting their team’s scaling predictions."
-          - "Accountable for Monzo’s resulting investment/risk in supporting that scaling."
+          - "Accountable for Bright's resulting investment/risk in supporting that scaling."
 ---